 Often homeowners notice that their tap water is cloudy or milky and wonder if it’s safe to drink.
-What exactly causes cloudy tap water and how can you improve it?
+What exactly causes cloudy drinking water and how can you improve it?
 You can’t tell what exactly the cause of cloudy water is just by looking at it, so it is always a good idea to get your water tested on a regular basis to make sure that there are no harmful pollutants in your water supply.
 The presence of metals, minerals or bacteria may all be potential causes.
 Additionally, hard water might be causing the appearance of cloudy water and if this is the case a water softener can help to clear up and soften your water, which in turn will help to protect your pipes.

 What Causes Cloudy Tap Water?

-If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused from a pressurized municipal system.
+If you notice that water from all of your home’s water faucets appears cloudy, it probably is caused by a pressurized municipal system.
 If cloudy water is stemming from one single fixture or faucet, this typically means there’s an issue with that fixture.
-For cloudy, hot tap water, this can be an indication that there’s a problem with your water heater.
+For cloudy, hot water, this can be an indication that there’s a problem with your water heater.

 Is Hot Water Supposed to Be Cloudy?

 Water from a hot water tap is often cloudy.
 Water is made up of the gases hydrogen and oxygen.
-One of it’s properties is that it expands when it freezes into ice or heats into steam.
+One of its properties is that it expands when it freezes into ice or heats into steam.
 Water also bonds easily with minerals and other gases, trapping them in water.
 When water is heated (in your hot water heater, for instance) it can look cloudy because the heated water molecules expand and trap other gases that look like tiny air bubbles.
 After the cloudy water flows from your tap, the pressure is reduced, and the air bubbles quickly rise up and escape back into the air.